Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Base Stats:100 HP / 100 Atk / 100 Def / 100 SpA / 100 SpD / 100 Spe

-Mew is one of the growing number of legendary pixie Pokemon with base 100 stats across the board; however, what sets it apart is its access to every TM and non-exclusive tutor move in the game, making Mew unparalleled in its versatility.
-It can run a great number of sets, all of which capitalize on its fantastic defensive, offensive, and supportive capabilities.
-Swords Dance, Nasty Plot, Calm Mind, and Amnesia are literally the tip of the iceberg when it comes to boosting moves that can be Baton Passed to more dangerous threats.
-With its great Special Attack and Speed, however, it can just as easily sweep on its own with Nasty Plot, utilizing STAB Psyshock to take down even special walls, such as Blissey and Jellicent.
-It can also run a more defensive Calm Mind set which still packs quite a punch; this places more emphasis on its bulk and access to an instant recovery moves, such as Roost, Recover, and Softboiled.
-Additionally, a stallbreaker set sporting Will-O-Wisp, Taunt, and Recover can beget great results if given the proper support.
+Mew can run a great number of sets, all of which capitalize on its fantastic defensive, offensive, and supportive capabilities.
+Nasty Plot and Swords Dance are two amazing boosting moves that can be Baton Passed to power up dangerous offensive Pokemon.
+With its great Special Attack and Speed, however, it can just as easily sweep on its own with Nasty Plot, utilizing its STAB Psyshock to take down even special walls such as Blissey and Jellicent.
+A stallbreaker set sporting Will-O-Wisp, Taunt, and Recover can beget great results for teams struggling to break stall, leaving its members crippled and damaged.
 Overall, be very wary of Mew, as behind its pink pixie exterior lies immense versatility and power.

 Base Stats:81 HP / 92 Atk / 77 Def / 85 SpA / 75 SpD / 85 Spe